ZwS/fvtt-mobile-improvements/README.md

-# Other Screens - Flexible view for Foundry VTT
+# Mobile Improvements - Flexible view for Foundry VTT
-This module is intended to make the UI more flexible for use with unorthodox screen resolutions and aspects.
-Primary focus is on mobile and tablet use.
-Secondary focus is on TV/Display/Table view.
+This module is intended to make the UI more flexible for use with mobiles, tablets and other low-resolution devices.

 Current state: Useful for general UI interaction.
-Map does not work well with touch input.
+Map does not work with touch input.

 # Features
 - Full-view application windows